torvalds/linux/Documentation/admin-guide/bcache.rst

   flush happens sooner.
 Defaults to 100.

 root_usage_percent
-  Percentage of the root btree node in use.
-If this gets too high the node will split, increasing the tree depth.
+  Percentage of the root btree yesde in use.
+If this gets too high the yesde will split, increasing the tree depth.

 stop